 Your array wiring comes down from the roof in a fashion that matches your inverter type.
 Hybrid inverters are usually located on a wall near your main service panel and convert the DC electricity of the solar array to AC electricity so it can be used in your house (and optimizers are installed behind each solar panel for shade and communication).
 Alternatively, micro-inverters are installed behind each solar panel and the DC-AC inversion occurs on the roof, sending AC electricity to your main service panel.
 Both systems have their advantages and disadvantages depending on the site.

+The electricity flows from the inverter, through more wiring and conduit, to your main service panel.
 In most cases, we install a solar breaker at the bottom of your main service panel (aka electrical panel or breaker panel).
 This connection to your service panel is what makes it possible to power your home with solar.
 The solar electricity flows first to any loads running in the house, such as a refrigerator, TV, lights, or anything else that might be consuming power while the sun is shining.

-A net meter is also considered your “Utility Billing Meter”.
-Here in Washington State and Oregon, your utility allows you to spin your net meter backwards and generate a credit for your excess solar power on your bill.
-These credits tend to build up quickly in the summer months and cashed-in during the less-sunny winter months.
+If you have excess power being produced, the electricity is pushed out to the world at large through your net meter.
+A net meter is also considered your “Utility Billing Meter.”
+Here in Washington and Oregon, your utility allows you to spin your net meter backwards and generate a credit on your electric bill for your excess solar power (cha-ching!).
+These credits tend to build up quickly in the summer months and can be cashed in during the less sunny winter months.